KelkooGroup/theGardener/documentation/Write/IncludeGherkin.md

 ```

+### Some context

-**Some context**: The gherkin scenarios are really good to specify with the product owner what need to be implemented.
+The gherkin scenarios are really good to specify with the product owner what need to be implemented.
 The gherkin scenarios are living documentation and regression tests.
 There can be quite a lot of scenarios to cover all possible cases of all features.
 Usually, all the gherkin scenarios are needed for regression tests and when you want to dig on a very specific case BUT it can be quite difficult to understand them when you are not in the team.